laravel-mix/laravel-mix/docs/postcss.md

 ### Basic Usage

 Here's a quick example to get you started.
 Imagine that you have the following CSS file that needs to be compiled and piped through a series of PostCSS plugins.
-In the example below, we'll need to pull in the `postcss-custom-properties` PostCss plugin.
+In the example below, we'll need to pull in the `postcss-custom-properties` PostCSS plugin.

 ```css
 :root {